SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 is used by Xcode to create an interactive representation of a color, file, or image within the program editor.
-Playground literals in plain text outside of Xcode are represented via a special literal syntax.
+Playground literals in plain text outside of Xcode are represented using a special literal syntax.

 ..
 For more information, see Xcode Help.
     (Waiting on docs to land in Xcode Help before adding link.)